 - Static variables and methods belong to the class, not to a specific object.
 We need to use static members by class name.

-Let’s see an example, what’s output from this program?
+Let’s see an example.
+What’s the output of this program?
 Why this output?

-13. Count letters(Map).
+14. Count letters(Map).
 Write a method that accepts a string as an argument.
-The method counts the number of appearances of each char and return map.
-The key will be a letter and the value will be a number of appearances in the string.
-See input and output in the example.
+The method counts the number of appearances of each char and returns a map.
+The key will be a letter and the value will be the number of appearances in the string.
+See the input and output in the example.

-16. Sum of two.
-Write a method that accepts int array and an int number, find 2 elements in the array that sum is equal to the given int.
+17. Sum of two.
+Write a method that accepts an int array and an int number, and find 2 elements in the array that sum is equal to the given int.
 Assume that an input array will have only one pair of numbers that sum equal to our given number.
 It will always have this pair.
 See input and output examples.
 I use the Brute Force algorithm.

-18. Balanced String.
-This question became very popular lately.
+19. Balanced String.
+This question has become very popular lately.
 The program should find out if an input string is balanced or not.

-19. Sort array without built in sort methods.
+20. Sort array without built-in sort methods.
 In this example, we will use selection sort and bubble sort algorithms to sort our array.

-In selection sort, we select smallest and swapped with current array and we will keep doing it for each element.
-Please watch this video for visual explanation.
+In selection sort, we select the smallest and swap it with the current array and we will keep doing it for each element.
+Please watch this video for a visual explanation.

 Congrats!
 You made it.
 It was a long list.
 Thank you!